About Air Compressors.com

 “Also will it keep pressure for a long time.”
 Yes, as long as there are not leaks in fittings and so on there is no reason why the air tank should leak at all.

-How long to fill an air tank - image of air tank
+How long to fill an air tank?
+What size tank is required?

 When you pump up the tank with pressure, you are introducing water vapor with the compressed air.
 You will need, then, a way to drain the tank periodically to ensure that the water that condenses from that air isn’t sitting at the bottom of the tank and starting a rust issue.